aatmaj28/OCR---Extract-Text/README.md

 # OCR---Extract-Text
-My project employs computer vision and pytesseract for OCR, extracting text from images.
-By leveraging advanced algorithms and pytesseract library, it accurately extracts text from various image sources.
-Simplify data extraction and enhance productivity with our OCR-based text extraction system.
+My project focuses on OCR (Optical Character Recognition) and utilizes computer vision techniques along with the pytesseract library.
+It extracts text from images with precision and accuracy.
+By combining the power of computer vision and pytesseract, our project simplifies the process of extracting text from images, enabling efficient data analysis and management.